dahalankur/SharkIO/README.md

 > **_Note:_** Since this game uses a client-server model, you need to connect
 > to a host running the server in order to join the lobby and start playing.
-> Open the `src/constants.py` file, and change the HOST variable to your
+> Open the `src/constants.py` file, and change the HOST constant to your
 > public ip if you want to play with other devices connected on the same
 > network.
 If you want to join as multiple players from your own laptop and
 > not from other systems, you can leave the HOST as localhost ("12.0.0.1").